-White & Case Stolt Nielsen Supreme Court victory 5 7 8 20 Backed by a panoply of business groups, the firm appealed to the Supreme Court when its client, Norway's Stott Nielsen, faced the imposition of class arbitration.
-The ruling has massive ramifications for antitrust law, contract and securities disputes, and already affects 100 pending class-action arbitrations across the US COMMENDED Orrick, Herrington & Sutcliffe Telenor versus Alfa 6 6 7 19 After defending its Norwegian client's interests in Russian and Ukrainian mobile telecommunications in a dispute with its Russian partner, the firm advised Telenor on setting aside six years of litigation and arbitration across multiple jurisdictions and creating a \$23.8bn joint venture company to be located outside Russia Paul Hastings Representing C-Bass in alleged \$64bn securities fraud case 6 6 7 19 When C-Bass, a sponsor of mortgage-based securities, was named as a defendant alongside Wall Street banks and ratings agencies, Paul Hastings obtained a precedent-setting ruling from Judge Jed Rakoff that the company could not be classified as an underwriter with the other defendants Paul, Weiss, Rifkind, Wharton & Garrison and Wachtell, Lipton, Rosen & Katz Citigroup settles with SEC 5 7 7 19 To ensure that Citigroup was not overly penalised by the SEC for erroneous financial disclosures about its exposure to super senior risk, lawyers from Paul, Weiss, Rifkind, Wharton & Garrison and from Wachtell, Lipton, Rosen & Katz, together with the bank's in-house team, took a conciliatory approach with the regulators.
-The outcome, a \$75m fine, was in stark contrast to Goldman Sachs' \$550m penalty Sullivan & Cromwell Microsoft antitrust cases 6 7 6 19 The firm was adamant that the plaintiffs had assigned their right to bring the case against Microsoft, even after the court had already rejected this argument.
-Encouraging Microsoft to persevere, the tenacity of the litigators convinced a judge to change his mind and give summary judgment in favour of their client Wachtell, Lipton, Rosen & Katz UBS settlement 6 6 7 19 Helped UBS, the Swiss bank, resolve a multi-year criminal and regulatory investigation by the US Department of Justice's tax division and the SEC, focusing on the US cross-border business of UBS.
-Key to the resolution was achieving a balancing act to ensure all the parties' interests, including those of the Swiss government, were satisfied DLA Piper Crafting consensus in a "bet the company" case 6 7 5 18 To assist its client, pet food manufacturer Menu Foods, to limit its reputational damage after initiating the largest product recall in the industry, the firm persuaded the other, less exposed defendants to the class-action suit to settle the claims early Latham & Watkins Helping to set up one of the largest desalination plants in the US 6 6 6 18 Breaking ground on the Carlsbad Ocean Water desalination plant in San Diego required an expert team of lawyers to jump over regulatory and litigation hurdles as well as help the sponsor, Poseidon Resources, meet its voluntary commitment to a carbon-neutral project Morgan, Lewis & Bockius Hecker versus John Deere 6 6 6 18 Morgan Lewis defended John Deere, the tractor maker, from a claim of charging excessive fees for its pensions plan.
-To achieve this landmark ruling, the lawyers demonstrated masterful analysis of the unique issues and set the standard for defence cases in this new kind of class-action litigation Morrison & Foerster Representing Novell against SCO in its long battle over the Unix operating system 6 6 6 18 In successfully defending the rare allegation of slander of copyright, the firm established that the "first amendment threshold" also has to be surmounted in the corporate context.
-Getting the case moved to the US federal courts and producing killer evidence at trial were similarly key to winning the latest round of this open-source litigation Ropes & Gray Freddie Mac securities fraud class actions 6 6 6 18 Reversing the trend for longer, more complicated claim documents, the firm successfully revitalised a 1930s rule that requires plaintiffs to file a plain and simple claim.
-A useful defence tool against a glut of sub-prime class-action suits D 0.0 0 1 - - 10
+- After defending its Norwegian client's interests in Russian and Ukrainian mobile telecommunications in a dispute with its Russian partner, the firm advised Telenor on setting aside six years of litigation and arbitration across multiple jurisdictions and creating a \$23.8bn joint venture company to be located outside Russia When C-Bass, a sponsor of mortgage-based securities, was named as a defendant - alongside Wall Street banks and ratings agencies, Paul Hastings obtained a precedent setting ruling from Judge Jed Rakoff that the company could not be classified as an underwriter with the other defendants.
+To ensure that Citigroup was not overly penalised by the SEC for erroneous financial - disclosures about its exposure to super senior risk, lawyers from Paul, Weiss, Rifkind, Wharton & Garrison and from Wachtell, Lipton, Rosen & Katz, together with the bank's in-house team, took a conciliatory approach with the regulators.
+The outcome, a \$75m fine, was in stark contrast to Goldman Sachs' \$550m penalty - The firm was adamant that the plaintiffs had assigned their right to bring the case against Microsoft, even after the court had already rejected this argument.
+Encouraging Microsoft to persevere, the tenacity of the litigators convinced a judge to change his mind and give summary judgment in favour of their client - Helped UBS, the Swiss bank, resolve a multi-year criminal and regulatory investigation by the US Department of Justice's tax division and the SEC, focusing on the US crossborder business of UBS.
+Key to the resolution was achieving a balancing act to ensure all the parties' interests, including those of the Swiss government, were satisfied - Iess exposed defendants to the class-action suit to settle the claims early Breaking ground on the Carlsbad Ocean Water desalination plant in San Diego required an expert team of lawyers to jump over regulatory and litigation hurdles as well as help the sponsor, Poseidon Resources, meet its voluntary commitment to a - carbon-neutral project Morgan Lewis defended John Deere, the tractor maker, from a claim of charging excessive fees for its pensions plan.
+To achieve this landmark ruling, the lawyers demonstrated masterful analysis of the unique issues and set the standard for defence cases in this new kind of class-action litization - In successfully defending the rare allegation of slander of copyright, the firm established that the "first amendment threshold" also has to be surmounted in the corporate context.
+Getting the case moved to the US federal courts and producing killer evidence at trial were similarly key to winning the latest round of this open-source litigation - Reversing the trend for longer, more complicated claim documents, the firm successfully revitalised a 1930s rule that requires plaintiffs to file a plain and simple claim.
+A useful defence tool against a glut of sub-prime class-action suits - Challenging the perceived wisdom in cases attacking the size of advisory fees charged by mutual funds, the firm convinced the court to determine an action in favour of its client without a full hearing.
+The case was the first of its kind to reach the Supreme Court, where the existing standard for evaluating fees was affirmed